lucia-auth/lucia/documentation/docs/03_adapters/mongoose.md

 ## Prerequisites

 1. Set up the mongoose models for the `Users` and `RefreshTokens` collections.
+   - Examples of minimal models are given below.
 2. Have a secret key stored in an environment variable.

 ## Mongoose Adapter